sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-token-curl.rst

    :alt: rest-api
    :width: 60%

-.. note::  Make sure that token generated for user should have sufficient permission.
+.. note::  Make sure that Access Token Generated for user should have sufficient permission.